-- School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
+School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
 Further information can be found in:

-- Online Safety Policy

-- GDPR Policy
+- Staff Code of Conduct

-- Information Security GDPR Policy
+- ICT Policy

-- Social Media Policy
+- Acceptable Use Policy

-We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.